-- In some cases, the desired antecedent could not be found since it was not on the list of possible antecedents for the inferential description.
+- In some cases, the desired antecedent could not be found since it was not on the list of possible antecedents for the bridging description.
 This happened if the right word was either before the preceding five sentences, or after the description.
 In this case, another (incorrect) antecedent was still suggested by the algorithm.
+There were 34 (17.4%) such cases in Experiment 2, 40 (19.6%) in the third one. - In several cases, the antecedent found by the algorithm is semantically very close to the definite description-in some cases, even closer-but still not the right antecedent: for example, in one case market resolved to customer instead of phone service.
+About 40% of the problems in Experiment 2 fell in this category.

-There were 22 (10.8%) such cases in the experiments. - In several cases, there was a word-form among the antecedents which was identical to the inferential description, and therefore always chosen as antecedent, vet it was not the desired antecedent.
-We already mentioned one reason for that-lemmatisation occasionally created two identical word-forms, e.g., plan from planned.
-Another, more interesting reason is that sometimes the desired antecedent was described using a different word-form.
-This happened, for example, with inferential descriptions referring to names: e.g., one text about companies mentioned the word company quite often, and then it mentioned a specific company called Pinkerton.
-The following inferential description the company referred to this specific company, but the algorithm picked instead an antecedent explicitly introduced with the word company that had appeared in the preceding five sentences. - Finally, the antecedent found by the algorithm was semantically very close to the inferential description in some cases, even closer-but still not the right antecedent: for example, in one case market resolved to customer instead of phone service.
-About a third of the problems in both experiments fell in this category.
+An extreme form of this situation are cases in which there is a word-form among the antecedents which is identical to the bridging description, and therefore is always chosen as antecedent, yet is not the desired antecedent.
+We already mentioned one reason for that- lemmatization occasionally creates two identical word-forms, e.g., plan from planned.
+Another, more interesting reason is that sometimes the desired antecedent is described using a different word-form.
+This happens, for example, with inferential descriptions referring to names: e.g., one text about companies mentioned the word company quite often, and then it mentioned a specific company called Pinkerton.
+The following inferential description the company referred to this specific company, but the algorithm picked instead an antecedent explicitly introduced with the word company that had appeared in the preceding five sentences.